rmahmood/vms-cookbook/README.md

 Platforms
 ---------

-The hypervisor/host recipes (api, client and compute) were tested against the following platforms:
+The host recipes (api, client and compute) were tested against the following
+platforms:

 * Ubuntu-12.04 (Precise Pangolin)

-The guset recipe was tested against the following platforms:
+The guest recipe was tested against the following platforms:

 * Ubuntu-12.04 (Precise Pangolin)
 * Centos 6

-The all recipes should work on any platform with apt or yum.
+All recipes should work on any platform with apt or yum.

 Cookbooks
 ---------